 (5) "Work activity" means sustained remunerative employment.

 (6) "Job offer" means a proposal, made in good faith, of suitable employment within a reasonable proximity of the injured worker's residence.
 If the injured worker refuses an oral job offer and the employer intends to initiate proceedings to terminate temporary total disability compensation, the employer must give the injured worker a written job offer at least forty-eight hours prior to initiating proceedings.
+The written job offer shall identify the position offered and shall include a description of the duties required of the position and clearly specify the physical demands of the job.
 If the employer files a motion with the industrial commission to terminate payment of compensation, a copy of the written offer must accompany the employer's initial filing.

 (a) The employee returns to work.